Ellerslie shooting: Two people rushed to Auckland Hospital after firearms incident

 Two people are in hospital after being shot in Ellerslie last night.

+One of the men was yelling out in pain as he was loaded into an ambulance.

-The incident happened on Arthur St - which is near the suburb's popular stretch of restaurants and bars - just before 9pm.
+The incident happened on Arthur St - near the suburb's popular stretch of restaurants and bars - just before 9pm.

+Ambulance staff transported two men to Auckland Hospital with moderate injuries.
+Crew of the Auckland Westpac Rescue Helicopter were also in attendance.

+A witness said police were talking to a woman in handcuffs, and one of the shot men was yelling out in pain as he was loaded into an ambulance.

 How to respond has been a controversial issue.
 Police Commissioner Andy Coster announced an end to "Armed Response" teams this year, after a trial of the teams of police carrying firearms in areas including Counties Manukau.
 Criticism of the trials intensified after Black Lives Matter protests, which began in the United States and spread around the world, including in New Zealand.